zitadel/terraform-provider-zitadel/docs/resources/organization_metadata.md

 page_title: "zitadel_organization_metadata Resource - terraform-provider-zitadel"
 subcategory: ""
 description: |-
-  Resource representing metadata of an organization in ZITADEL.
-This resource manages a single key-value pair.
+  Custom key-value metadata on an organization, using the metadata/v2 API.
+Requires ZITADEL 4.x.
+For 3.x compatibility use zitadel_org_metadata.
 ---

 # zitadel_organization_metadata (Resource)

-Resource representing metadata of an organization in ZITADEL.
-This resource manages a single key-value pair.
+Custom key-value metadata on an organization, using the metadata/v2 API. **Requires ZITADEL 4.x.** For 3.x compatibility use `zitadel_org_metadata`.

 ## Example Usage